-Corridors of Serbia, Belgrade, Serbia, berisavljevic\zoran@yahoo.com
+Faculty of Mining and Geology, University of Belgrade, Serbia, berisavljevic_zoran@yahoo.com

 ABSTRACT: Seismic dilatometer has been established as a common investigation tool for site characterization.
 Results obtained at two test sites using a seismic dilatometer, equipped to record both P- and S- waves (SPDMT), are presented in the paper.
 At Belgrade Waterfront test site soil is young, NC, "well-behaved" which makes DMT measurements (A, B) and DMT standard interpretation procedure accurate in predicting geotechnical parameters.
 At Kuzmin test site results of dilatometer test are more difficult to interpret since partial drainage conditions emerge during test performance.
-Procedure described in [5] is applied to restore undrained A and B values from the dissipation curve.
+A procedure that compensate for errors that are introduced by the partial drainage conditions is applied to restore undrained A and B values from the dissipation curve.
 These undrained values are used in standard DMT interpretation procedure to yield geotechnical parameters.
 DMT parameters derived from consideration and without consideration of partial drainage effects are compared.
 Results of both P- and S- wave velocity measurements and interpretation are presented.